Theme: Life and Death

 "Please!
 Please, no!"
 The coward was crying, of all things!
 "I can offer you so much more!
 All I ask is for another chance to prove myself to you!"

 "I can find another puppet master.
 Your ability to make simulacrum does not make you indispensable."

-Reeve scurried away from the bars like a rat and pressed his back against the far wall as he continued to stare at her as tears streamed down his face.
+Reeve scurried away from the bars like a rat and pressed his back against the far wall, continuing to stare at her as tears streamed down his face.
 There was nowhere to run or hide.

 "You allowed yourself to be manipulated by a feeble old man, Lowell outplayed you before you even stepped onto the board."
 She scoffed, "You could not even finish off his half trained apprentice.
-We know the Ministry has the book, but he only let that slip to find the other pieces on the board and you were stupid enough to fall for it."
+We know the Ministry has the book, but he only let that slip to find the other players and you were stupid enough to fall for it."